With the right approach you could save the deposit you need in less than 12 months.

 Depending on your circumstances, you may even want to consider moving into a cheaper rental property.
 Even moving just 10 minutes away from the city centre can result in a substantial weekly rent saving, so don’t be afraid to bite the bullet and find somewhere more affordable – remember your ultimate goal.

-If you set up a high-interest online savings account and start putting money away each week, your savings balance will quickly start to grow.
+If you set up a high-interest online savings account and start putting money away each week, your savings balance will begin growing quickly.

 Check out our tips for saving for a deposit while renting.